jingwenYUst/jingwenYUst.github.io/_pages/about.md

 <div style="max-height: 220px; overflow-y: auto; padding-right: 8px; border-left: 3px solid #e6e6e6; padding-left: 12px;">
   <ul style="margin-top: 0; margin-bottom: 0;">

+    <li><Strong>Sept/2026</strong>: 🎉🎉🎉 "Cross-Modality Diffusion for Descriptor Manifold Translation in Visible-Infrared Matching" is accepted to RA-L 2026, congrats to Mr. Zeng, Prof. Wu and all the co-authors. </li>
+    <li><Strong>Sept/2026</strong>: 🎉🎉🎉 Super excited to share that "Enhancing Glass Surface Reconstruction via Depth Prior for Robot Navigation", on which Jianmin and I are co-first authors, has been nominated for the IROS 2026 Best Paper / Best Student Paper Award session!
+It is <strong><em>one of only 10 papers selected out of 1,933 (0.52%)</em></strong>.</li>
    <li><Strong>Sept/2026</strong>: 🎉🎉🎉 OpenNavMap is accepted to TRO 2026.
 Congrats to my Dr. Jianhao Jiao and Dr. Changkun Liu and etc. Check out the <a href="https://rpl-cs-ucl.github.io/OpenNavMap_page/"> Project Page </a> for more details.</li>
   <li><Strong>July/2026</strong>: 🎉🎉🎉 VG-Mapping: Variation-Aware 3D Gaussians for Online Semi-static Scene Mapping, is accepted to RA-L 2026.
 Congrats to Mr. Yicheng He.
 Check out the <a href="https://arxiv.org/pdf/2510.09962"> Paper </a> for more details.</li>
   <li><Strong>June/2026</strong>: 🎉🎉🎉 Enhancing Glass Surface Reconstruction via Depth Prior for Robot Navigation, is accepted to IROS 2026.
 Congrats to my co-first author Miss.
 Jiamin Zheng.
 Check out the <a href="https://arxiv.org/pdf/2604.18336"> Paper </a> for more details.</li>